-- I just started my second semester as a lecturer at Kinjo Gakuin University in Nagoya, Japan in September, 2018.
-This semester I will be teaching 4 English communication classes.
+- I am finishing up my second semester as a lecturer at Kinjo Gakuin University in Nagoya, Japan.
+This semester I taught 4 English communication classes.
 I am striving to elicit and mobilize student knowledge, and hoping that through output, feedback, and more output I can increase student confidence in speaking English.

 - A new challenge for me is publishing.
 Recently I am working on writing papers related to data collected on the Peace Boat and from student data last semester.
 It has been an eye-opening experience getting used to the format and process involved with research, and is very different from other styles of writing.